stanislavHamara/Electron-BasicTemplate/README.md

-# SensitiveDataDetector
-Detect sensitive data in a database
+# Template project for Electron